dgonzalb/BambooPaymentDoc/content/en/docs/Getting-Started/Error-Codes.md

 ## Error Codes

 ### Multilanguage for errors
 You can receive the error description by relying on localization features.
-You must send the lang header in your integration using any of the following languages in  **ISO 639-1** format.
+To do this, you need to send the `lang` header in your integration, using any of the following languages in **ISO 639-1** format.

 <div id="shortTable"></div>